yashbagia1708/Portfolio/CNN AutoEncoder/Readme.txt

-Project Title: CNN Autoencoder Project (Supervised and Unsupervised)
+CNN Autoencoder Project (Supervised and Unsupervised)

 Purpose:
 The project implements both supervised and unsupervised convolutional autoencoders using the CIFAR-10 dataset.
 It explores the use of autoencoders for dimensionality reduction and image reconstruction, with an additional focus on supervised learning for classification tasks.